spongebob2409/smoking-drinking-classification/README.md

 ## 🚀 How to Run

 1. Clone this repository
-2. Open the `CSE437_Group26.ipynb` notebook in Google Colab
+2. Open the `code.ipynb` notebook in Google Colab
 3. Upload the dataset or mount Google Drive as shown in the notebook
 4. Run each cell to train and evaluate the models

-## 👥 Authors

-Group 26 — CSE437 Project
-*Names can be listed here if desired*

 ## 📄 License